Leigh, New Zealand: Recreation

 The Leigh district provides several venues for rugby, golf, touch rugby, football and other sports.
 The Rodney district's rugby team, the "Rodney Rams", is based at Whangateau with clubrooms at Whangateau Reserve.
 The reserve is also used for local touch rugby tournaments.

-There are a number of beaches close to Leigh including Te Hāwere-a-Maki / Goat Island, Mathesons Bay, Whangateau, Pakiri and Omaha.
+There are a number of beaches close to Leigh including Te Hāwere-a-Maki / Goat Island, Mathesons Bay, Whangateau, Pākiri and Ōmaha.
 There are also numerous fishing spots and seafood hunting areas.
 Goat Island Marine Reserve provides several organised features including scenic marine observations, glass-bottom boat trips and scuba-diving; fishing is strictly prohibited.

 "Daniel's Reef" is the most well known surfing spot in the Leigh area.

 The Leigh Carnival is a fundraiser for the school and is held every Easter Sunday on the Leigh School field.
 The Leigh Volunteer Fire Brigade hosts an annual fishing competition.

 Media

 The Leigh community newspaper is the Leigh Rag.

 The Mahurangi Matters and Rodney Times newspapers are also delivered in the area.